 The liquid limit and plasticity index of the Kombé material were plotted on the Casagrande diagram.
 Given its position in this diagram, the Kombé material is a plastic clay material.
 The plasticity of the Kombé sample can be explained by its clay content, which is at the acceptable limit according to the results of the particle size analysis.

-With this plasticity index (PI) value of 27%, this material can be used in the field of traditional ceramics, as demonstrated by Chedlia Ounissi et al. in the study and ceramic application of clays from southeastern Tunisia [15].
+With this plasticity index (PI) value of 27%, this material can be used in the field of traditional ceramics, as demonstrated by Chedlia Ounissi et al., in the study and ceramic application of clays from southeastern Tunisia [15].

 X-ray diffractogram of the Kombé sample